PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-Support-Experimental-Features.md

 ### Experimental Feature Incompatibility Mitigation

+> NOTE: Not implemented in the first iteration of the feature work.

 There will be cases where experimental features are incompatible either intentionally or unintentionally.

 - An example of an intentional incompatibility occurs when two alternative, but incompatible solutions, are being tested.